kapilt/cloud-custodian/README.md

 [![](https://codecov.io/gh/cloud-custodian/cloud-custodian/branch/master/graph/badge.svg)](https://codecov.io/gh/cloud-custodian/cloud-custodian)
 [![](https://requires.io/github/cloud-custodian/cloud-custodian/requirements.svg?branch=master)](https://requires.io/github/cloud-custodian/cloud-custodian/requirements/?branch=master)

-Cloud Custodian was originally developed at CapitalOne, but they do not materially contribute or support this project, nor do they have any active maintainers.
-They represent just one of the thousands of users of this project.
-Like many opensource projects, development is lead by the community and several cloud providers have dedicated teams working on Custodian.

 Cloud Custodian is a rules engine for managing public cloud accounts and resources.
 It allows users to define policies to enable a well managed cloud infrastructure, that\'s both secure and cost optimized.
 It